edgehog-device-manager/edgehog/doc/pages/ota_updates/update_campaigns.md

 ![Update Campaign Page Screenshot](assets/update_campaign.png)

 The Update Campaign page shows the information about a specific Update Campaign and Devices associated with it in table below.

-Clicking on the Base Image Collection, Base Image, Update Channel or Device name bring to the corresponding page.
+Clicking on the Base Image Collection, Base Image, Channel or Device name bring to the corresponding page.